List of content you will read in this article:

 - In the menu under Device Specifications, look out for Installed RAM in your system.
 The number beside it indicates the size of RAM available in your system.

 At least 2 GB of RAM is essential for Minecraft, however, 4 GB is advised.
 You're in good shape if you have more than that.
-You may now give Minecraft as much RAM as it needs to satisfy its requirements.
+You can allocate more ram to Minecraft server as it needs to satisfy its requirements.

-Method 1: Use the Default Launcher to Allocate RAM
+Method 1: Use the Default Launcher to Allocate More RAM to Minecraft server

 Although originally it was not possible, the default Minecraft launcher has evolved over time and now you may increase the amount of RAM available to Minecraft.